top of page

 Refinancing tends to make sense when:

-• you want to consolidate debt• you’re accessing equity for a strategic reason
+• You’re accessing equity for a strategic reason.

 In the past month, I’ve helped two clients refinance.
 Interestingly, both chose to increase their loan slightly at the same time.
 Not because they had to, but because they were already considering improvements like solar, landscaping, or a kitchen upgrade.